Updated 12/08/2025

 Configuration Steps in Detail:

-Groups & Settings > All Settings > Devices & Users > Apple > Apple Business Manager > and edit your existing Profile then scroll all the way to the bottom to the Primary User account section.
+Groups & Settings > All Settings > Devices & Users > Apple > Automated Device Enrollment > and edit your existing Profile > Scroll all the way to the bottom of the profile to the Primary User account section and update the Username to the {EmailAddress} variable.

 Omnissa has published a guide on Techzone which can be found here: https://techzone.omnissa.com/resource/configuring-macos-platform-sso-using-okta-and-workspace-one-uem.
 Use this guide to complete this step.